Boundary value problems and Hardy spaces for elliptic systems with block structure: Identification of adapted Hardy spaces

 so that altogether we obtain from \eqref{eq: i' proof} the estimate

 Since $b_j$ has compact support, we have $b_j \in \W^{1,r}$ qualitatively.
 For any partial sum of $j$'s we obtain from (v) and H\"older's inequality that

-Properties (iv) and (v) justify using the dominated convergence theorem to conclude that $\sum_{j \in J} \nabla_x b_j$ converges in $\L^r$.
+By \eqref{eq1: proof of i'}, (iv) and (v) the right-hand sum has the Cauchy property.
+Thus, $\sum_{j \in J} \nabla_x b_j$ converges in $\L^r$.
 The limit is independent of the order of summation since the sum contains at most $N$ non-zero terms at each $x \in \R^n$.

 As for (ii'), the $\L^r$-bound for $b_j$ immediately follows from the Sobolev--Poincar\'e inequality~\cite[Cor.~4.2.3]{Ziemer} and (iii).
 From \eqref{eq1: proof of i'} and \eqref{eq2: proof of i'} with $r=p$ and then (iv), we obtain $\|\nabla_x \sum_{j \in J} b_j\|_p \leq C \|\nabla_x u\|_p $.
 We conclude $\|\nabla_x g\|_p \leq C \|\nabla_x u\|_p$ from (i) and the required $\L^r$-bound follows from (ii).